ziyanai/Emma/_publications/2010-10-01-paper-title-number-2.md

 permalink: /publication/culture-tourism-integration
 excerpt: 'Rich in cultural resources, public libraries have always fulfilled the public need for knowledge and cultural involvement.
 Libraries have evolved into an essential part of this trend as tourism moves towards cultural experiences since they offer varied services and draw guests as sites of cultural travel.'
 date: 2025-01-01
-PP: 'Preparing for publication to '
+PP: 'First round of minor revision: '
 venue: 'The University of Chicago Press Journals'
 slidesurl: #'http://academicpages.github.io/files/slides2.pdf'
 paperurl: #'http://academicpages.github.io/files/paper2.pdf'